Running Payroll in Libya: Employment Taxes & Setup

 Social Security Contributions

-Description: Contributions to the social security fund for retirement and other benefits.
+What is it?
+Contributions to the Social Security Fund that finance retirement and other social benefits.

 Payment Deadline: Monthly, within ten days after month-end.